 Termination

-The inferior phrenic arteries terminate by splitting into multiple small branches that fan out over the inferior surface of the diaphragm.
-These branches penetrate the muscular and tendinous portions of the diaphragm, ensuring an even distribution of blood.
-In some cases, the terminal branches contribute to collateral blood flow in nearby structures, such as the liver or adrenal glands.
+The inferior phrenic artery terminates by dividing into several small branches that spread out over the inferior surface of the diaphragm.
+These branches penetrate the diaphragm to supply its muscular and tendinous parts, ensuring that the entire structure receives adequate blood flow.[1]
+The terminal branches provide collateral circulation to the diaphragm and nearby structures, such as the esophagus and adrenal glands.

 Function